Pros / The reception and clarity are good.

 We tested each antenna in our lineup by setting them up in two locations.
 The first was in our downtown office.
 Our testing lab is on the bottom floor of the building, making obstructions such as buildings and trees more of an obstacle to picking up TV signals.
 The AmazonBasics is a non-amplified HDTV antenna, so it captures TV signals less effectively than amplified models.

-The indoor HDTV antenna was able to pick up 24 channels at our office.
+The indoor HDTV antenna was able to pick up 24 channels at our office, only two fewer than the ClearStream Micron.
 We were unable to pick up CBS and a few of its subchannels, even though many of the other antennas we able to do so.
 We did receive PBS, NBC and HSN.
 All looked good with minimal breakup or interruption.
 The best indoor HDTV antennas were able to pick up 32 channels and displayed great quality on all of the stations.

 The testing in our second location – a second-story apartment with few obstructions surrounding the building – posted similar results.
 We were able to receive 26 total channels.
 This time we were able to receive CBS and its subchannels at full HD quality.
 Again, we received similar quality on all of the channels we received.